SadMastiff/KIM-Final-Project-Group-2/AI Powered Health Research Analysis/README.txt

 Final Analysis Loop is a looped batch analysis of the output of Final Analysis Batch.

-It allows the user to loop through the summaries of the studies to produce one full summary of all the summaries.
+It allows the user to loop through the reports of the summaries of the studies to produce one full report on all the studies.

 This is not necessary unless you want a generalized report on what the data says.
-You will lose some nuance in the reports if you condense the reports.
+You will lose a lot of nuance in the final report(s) if you condense the reports, especially if you condense it to one final report.